-For baby items there are lots of Nearly New Sales at local community centres and church halls.
+For baby items, there are lots of Nearly New Sales at local community centres and church halls.
 The NCT run a popular one so check their website to find one near you and to see how it all works.
-As baby clothes are often only worn once or twice before baby grows out of them, it’s a great way to make some cash back from the huge expense of having a child, whilst helping another parent to clothe their child from less than the store prices.
+As baby clothes are often only worn once or twice before the baby grows out of them, it’s a great way to get some cash back from the huge expense of having a child, whilst helping another parent to clothe their child from less than the store prices.

 Who doesn’t love rummaging through a good car boot?
 It’s a great way to shift old clothes, but be warned – people really are looking to pay the lowest price possible!
 I remember having some Levi jeans priced at just £5 and someone still had the cheek to offer me 20p!
 If you’re desperate to get rid of a load of stuff for cheap, say 50p an item, then it’s ideal.